goalsgame/ueimporter/README.md

 Note that test coverage is not that high at the time of writing.

+## Contributions
+We welcome contributions to this project.
+Please join [GOALS discord server](https://discord.gg/GOALS), head to `#contribute` under `GOALS/OPEN-SOURCE` and we'll try to help out.

 ## License <a name="licence" />
 The ueimporter project is dual-licensed.